azusaw/line-api-sample/README.md

 # attention

-LINE APIs can't be called from the front end because it causes a CORS error.
+LINE APIs with POST can't be called from the front end because it causes a CORS error.

 API call methods must be put on the backend or using services such as AWS Lambda.